cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

     video_id: g0UP77VUpqE
 images: []
 ---
-Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29, deploying ESA's Biomass satellite into a sun-synchronous orbit from Kourou, French Guiana.
-Biomass, weighing about 1,170 kg and built by Airbus Defence and Space, is part of the ESA Earth Explorer program and features the first spaceborne P-band synthetic aperture radar for high-resolution forest and terrain mapping, as well as a large mesh antenna.
-The launch successfully delivered the satellite, with the mission planned for at least five years of operations.
-This was Vega-C’s fourth flight, its second since a 2022 anomaly, maintaining post-return success.
+Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29 at 09:15 UTC, deploying ESA's Biomass satellite into a 660 km sun-synchronous orbit from Kourou, French Guiana.
+Biomass, weighing about 1,170 kg and built by Airbus Defence and Space, is part of the ESA Earth Explorer program and features the first satellite-mounted P-band synthetic aperture radar for high-resolution mapping of forests, topography, subsurface geology, and ice fields, with a large mesh antenna.
+The launch highlighted upgraded rocket stages and the shared P120C first stage with Ariane 6.
+Biomass is designed for a minimum five-year operational life to support advanced climate research, tracking carbon stored in forests and contributing to environmental monitoring.
 The mission was one of a record-setting six launches globally within a 24-hour period.